Optable/optable-ios-sdk/README.md

 ### Witness API

-To send real-time event data from the user's device to the sandbox for eventual audience assembly, you can call the witness API as follows:
+To send real-time event data from the user's device to the DCN for eventual audience assembly, you can call the witness API as follows:

 ```swift
 do {